 - Treat your objection as an appeal to the Supreme Court of Victoria (the Supreme Court).

 Read more about these options and how they differ below.

-Your request must be in writing and we must receive it within 60 days after the date that the notice of determination of your objection is served on you.
-There is no discretion for this time period to be extended.
+A request to refer your matter to VCAT or to treat the objection as an appeal to the Supreme Court must be in writing and we must receive it within 60 days after the date that the notice of determination of your objection is served on you.

-It's important for you to know that even if you have objected to your assessment, you must still pay your land tax by the due date or you will be charged interest.
+It's important for you to know that even if you have objected to your assessment, you must still pay your liability by the due date or you will be charged interest.
 If you are successful in your actions, any amount overpaid will be refunded with interest.